:warning:IMPORTANT: PLEASE READ THIS BEFORE USING TAMPONS.:warning:

-Toxic-Shock Syndrome (TSS) is a rare but very serious (possibly fatal) illness that can occur on men, women, non-binary and children.
-It's caused by a toxin (a kind of biological poison) that's produced by a type of bacteria (Staphylococcus aureus) that's frequently present in humans like you and me.
+Toxic Shock Syndrome (TSS) is a rare but very serious (possibly fatal) illness that can occur in men, women and children.
+It is caused by toxin (a kind of biological poison) that is produced by a type of bacteria (Staphylococcus aureus) that is frequently present in humans.

-Sudden high fever (usually 39 °C or more) and vomiting, diarrhoea, fainting, or near fainting when standing up, dizziness, rash that looks like sunburn, other signs includeaching of muscles and joints, redness of the eyes, sore throat, weakness.
+sudden high fever (usually 39°C or more) and vomiting, diarrhea, fainting, or near fainting when standing up, dizziness, rash that looks like sunburn, other signs include aching of muscles and joints, redness of the eyes, sore throat, weakness

 1. Remove your tampon immediately and discontinue use.

-3. Tell your doctor that you're menstruating and that you have been informed about TSS.
+3. Tell your doctor that you are menstruating and that you have been informed about TSS.

 TSS can recur both with and without the use of tampons.
-If you've suffered from TSS, or are concerned about TSS, please consult your doctor before resuming tampon use.
-The risk of getting TSS can be reduced by alternating tampon use with sanitary pad use during your period.
+If you have suffered from TSS, or are concerned about TSS, please consult your doctor before resuming tampon use.
+The risk of getting TSS can be also reduced by alternating tampon use with sanitary napkin use during menstrual periods.

 Avoid using tampons if:

-• You're hypersensitive to any component of a tampon
+• are hypersensitive to any component of the tampon,

-• You use vaginal tablets and / or vaginal medicines
+• use vaginal tablets and / or vaginal medicines,

-• You've noticed any flaws on the product or the tampon or the tampon packaging is damaged
+• notice any flaws on the product or the tampon or the tampon packaging is damaged.

-Consult your medical doctor before beginning to use tampons again if TSS warning signs have occurred in the past, or if you have any questions about TSS or tampon use.
+Consult your medical doctor before again using tampons if TSS warning signs have occurred in the past, or if having any questions about TSS or tampon use.

 Some periods are heavy and other light, young girls differ from women after childbirth, and a woman’s choice of contraception can affect menstruation.
 This is why tampons were designed in a range of absorbencies: